DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 <br>

 # Agenda
-*The Repo welcomes members of OSS Community (Open Source Community) with 2 major sections/segments - *
+*The Repo welcomes members of OSS Community (Open Source Community) with 2 major sections/segments* -

 *The 1st segment is more of a conceptual artefacts (all bundeled under "Nuances of The Universe of Ditributed Data Mesh 2.0" section).
 This segment intends to offer all the major bells-and-whistles to get a broader vision, mission and understanding of Enterprise Data MESH framework.*

 *The 2nd segment is dedicated for DOERS who believe in industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud" section).
-This segment intends to share keys aspects of codesets (please note not all the codesets) in order to Industrialize Enterprise Data MESH framework.*
+This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*

 *In case, [a] you're willing to contribute to the FOSS Community for Data MESH, or, [b] require full access to the code-set for Academic/Not-for-profit purposes, Please reach me @[DeepHiveMind Contact](https://deephivemind.io/contact.html).
-I may grant you the full access to my another private repo with the full code sets (in due conformance with "Copyright 2019 DeepHiveMind License"].*
+I may grant you the full access to my another private repo with the full code sets (in due conformance with "Copyright 2019 DeepHiveMind License").*

-- [SEGMENT 1]  **Nuances of The Universe of "Ditributed Data Mesh 2.0"**
+- :eight_pointed_black_star: [SEGMENT 1] **Nuances of The Universe of "Ditributed Data Mesh 2.0"**

 1. [What is Enterprise Data MESH?](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#what-is-enterprise-data-mesh) |
 2. [Domain-driven GOAL of Data Mesh](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#the-domain-driven-goal-of-data-mesh) |
 3. [Why Data MESH paradigm / Drivers of Data MESH](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#why-data-mesh-architecturemodelparadigm) |

-			- The Beauty of 'Central Data Platform'
-			- The Challenge/ Bottleneck with 'Central Data Platform'
-			- 'Data Mesh as Solution'

 4. [Enterprise Data MESH - Architecture Principles](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#architecture-principles-of-enterprise-data-mesh) |
 6. [Data Mesh Techno-functional Patterns](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#data-mesh-techno-functional-patterns) |
 7. [DATA Mesh TOPOLOGY Patterns](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#data-mesh-topology-patterns) |